becooq81/velog/README.md

 To automate updates, configure GitHub Actions:

+1. **Enable GitHub Actions Bot to write in your Repository**: Repository's Settings > Actions > General > Workflow Permissions > Choose 'Read and Write permissions'.
-1. **Create a Personal Access Token (PAT)**: GitHub > Settings > Developer Settings > Personal access Tokens > Generate new token.
+2. **Create a Personal Access Token (PAT)**: GitHub > Settings > Developer Settings > Personal access Tokens > Generate new token.
 Grant write packages privileges to the token.
 (Do not close the tab unless you completed the following steps.
 You cannot see the PAT again.)
-2. **Add the PAT to Repository Secrets**: In your Velog GitHub repository, navigate to Settings > Secrets and Variables > Actions and add a new secret named GH_PAT with your PAT.
+3. **Add the PAT to Repository Secrets**: In your Velog GitHub repository, navigate to Settings > Secrets and Variables > Actions and add a new secret named GH_PAT with your PAT.
-3. **Verify Workflow Configuration**: Ensure that the GitHub Actions workflow is configured correctly in `.github/workflows/update_blog.yml`.
+4. **Verify Workflow Configuration**: Ensure that the GitHub Actions workflow is configured correctly in `.github/workflows/update_blog.yml`.

 ## GitHub Actions Workflow
 The provided GitHub Actions workflow is configured to run daily at midnight and performs the following steps: